aiidateam/aiida-core/docs/source/topics/processes/usage.rst

 The sub command names might seem to tell you this already and it might look like that is all there is to know, but the functionality underneath is quite complicated and deserves additional explanation nonetheless.

 As the section on :ref:`the distinction between the process and the node<topics:processes:concepts:node_distinction>` explained, manipulating a process means interacting with the live process instance that lives in the memory of the runner that is running it.
-By definition, these runners will always run in a different system process then the one from which you want to interact, because otherwise, you would *be* the runner, given that there can only be a single runner in an interpreter and if it is running, the interpreter would be blocked from performing any other operations.
+By definition, these runners will always run in a different system process than the one from which you want to interact, because otherwise, you would *be* the runner, given that there can only be a single runner in an interpreter and if it is running, the interpreter would be blocked from performing any other operations.
 This means that in order to interact with the live process, one has to interact with another interpreter running in a different system process.
 This is once again facilitated by the RabbitMQ message broker.
 When a runner starts to run a process, it will also add listeners for incoming messages that are being sent for that specific process over RabbitMQ.